PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

-# 34 -- Botlac v Asarah
+# 34 -- Botlac v Asarah, boltac into the Well

 Asarah was awakened by someone shaking her shoulder.
 She shrieked, and scrambled back underneath the table.